bakera1/CreditDefaultSwapPricer/README.md

 The 1.0.3 branch plays very nicely with Python3 and has been upgraded to compile cleanly with MSVC using the Visual Studio 2017 vintage.
 We have also made a pip project available with a pre-compiled binary wheel package for windows.
 This windows binary wheel has been pushed to pypi and is availabl for download.

 From a windows desktop using python3 you can use the following commands to test the installation.
+The test below asserts the average price of an index CDS priced from 125 separate underlying names.
+The average wall time locally running on my Intel(T) i5 2.4GHz is around 415 milliseconds.
+This is not particularly fast and includes no caching and two separate calls for PV Dirty and PV Clean.

 ### How can I testing the isda Wheel package on Windows?